Five essential skills for an analyst

 Python

 After SQL, Python is one of the most widely used data analysis programming languages.
-It’s an open-source, easy-to-use language that’s dynamic and that supports multiple paradigms.
+It’s an open-source, easy-to-use language that’s dynamic and supports multiple paradigms.

 Its many benefits include the following:

-- It has fewer than 1000 iterations.
+- It has fewer than 1000 iterations

-- It’s fast and agile at data manipulation.
+- It’s fast and agile at data manipulation

 R